nrfconnect/sdk-nrf/doc/nrf/config_and_build/configuring_app/hardware/index.rst

 * `Devicetree language support`_

 The following guides provide information about configuring specific aspects of hardware support related to devicetree.
-Read them together with Zephyr's :ref:`zephyr:hardware_support` and :ref:`zephyr:dt-guide` guides.
+Read them together with Zephyr's :ref:`zephyr:hardware_support` and :ref:`zephyr:dt-guide` guides, and the official `Devicetree Specification`_.

 .. toctree::
    :maxdepth: 1